Carvago/career-framework/readme.md

 Our career framework is built bottom-up, which means it starts with very specific low-level skills which you can acquire.
 Having those skills advances you in different [competencies](competencies.md) where you level-up when you acquire new skills.
 Those competencies and levels reached there determine your overall career [progress](progress.md) within your [career track](#career-tracks).
 The career track is quite specific already and together with the progress, it determines your [job title](#tracks-and-job-titles), salary bounds, [compensation](compensation.md) and also responsibilities.

 In order to determine all of this and **ensure that everyone progresses forward**, we do [performance reviews](meetings/performance-review.md) every six months.
 During a performance review, your manager will hold a general career discussion with you, you will [assess your competencies](meetings/competency-assessment.md) with the manager and talk about your successes, failures and opportunities for improvement.
-To make sure we dedicate enough attention continuously to your [planned goals](performance-planning.md), there are also periodic [performance catchups](meetings/performance-catchup.md) where your manager will check up on your goals and help you in any way possible to **achieve the goals**.
+To make sure we dedicate enough attention continuously to your [planned goals](career-planning.md), there are also periodic [career planning catchups](meetings/career-planning-catchup.md) where your manager will check up on your goals and help you in any way possible to **achieve the goals**.
 If you complete some of your goals, this is the event where new goals will be established.

 # Career Ladder